ForgottenGlory/Living-Skyrim-2/README.md

 This is intended.
 Natural Character Growth and Decay adjusts your stats as you use them.
 Using a lot of health/stamina?
 They'll automatically increase over time.
 The option to pick health/stamina/magicka will still appear due to game limitations, but it won't do anything.
 The same is true of carry weight: it will go up automatically over time if you're carrying a lot of items.
 If you want to cheat, you can turn the level-up bonuses to health/magicka/stamina back on in the NCGD MCM menu.

 **Can I request a mod be added to Living Skyrim?**
 Yes.
 To submit a mod to be considered for inclusion in LS, you must attach a copy of your save game where you have defeated Alduin using an unmodified LS installation.
 Any suggestions without this attached will be automatically rejected.
 This is not a guarantee that the mod will be included, only that it will be considered.
+Head to the Living Skyrim Github if you'd like to submit your mod request and save file.

 ## Credits & Thanks
 - Living Skyrim created by ForgottenGlory